chuckleplant/blog/_posts/2023-10-05-custom-nested-nodes.md

 On initialization, we will connect the pins under the hood.
 We have to make sure that `mBlendNode` is initialized since this node already has some pins that need to be connected.
 Since this node is now hidden from the user we must connect them in code.
 Note that `mBlendNode` already contains `FPoseLink` references, we can just copy ours to them since these are simple structs representing runtime animation pins.

-To connect any two existing AnimNodes we must always do this via their `FPoseLink`.
+To connect any two existing AnimNodes we do this via their `FPoseLink`.
 We're connecting mBlend to mModifyCurve by calling `SetLinkNode`.
 This is the same as dragging the pose pin in the Editor.
 From this point onwards we can forget about `mBlend` since the leading node is now `mModifyCurve`.
-Notice how we call `Initialize_AnyThread` on `mModifyCurve`, but not on `mBlend` since it will get called due to the connection we just made.
+Notice how we call `Initialize_AnyThread` on `mModifyCurve`, but not on `mBlend`.

 ~~~ cpp
 void FAnimNode_NestedNodes::Initialize_AnyThread(const FAnimationInitializeContext& Context)